 • Assignments: I will assign homework problems on a regular basis, which are to be done in groups.
-There will be a total of 5 assignments - the first assignment due on the first meeting.
+There will be a total of 5 assignments - the first assignment due on the first meeting, but it may be completed one-session late.
 Submit one write-up for the entire group, being careful to note all the names of group members and the section number.